On this page

 Common questions about ACSD

 - Is this the same as SSAH?
 No. SSAH pays for specific services like respite.
 ACSD is a monthly cash payment for general extra costs.
-You can receive both.
+They are separate programs with separate applications.

 - Does the federal Canada Disability Benefit reduce my ACSD?
-No. The province has confirmed it does not affect ACSD eligibility or amounts.
+Per the ontario.ca ACSD page, receiving the federal Canada Disability Benefit does not affect ACSD eligibility or payment amounts.
+Verify with the official source if your situation is unusual.

 - What if my income goes above $76,920?
 You may no longer qualify.
 You are expected to report changes.
 Contact your regional MCCSS office if your situation changes.